WandiJustin/M239_Emulation_on_Linux/README.md

 # M239_Emulation_on_Linux
-###### Von Justin Wandeler & Joel Sassi
+###### By Justin Wandeler & Joel Sassi

 A short tutorial to emulate different ROM-Files on Linux Systems with the help of Retro-Emulators.

 # Ubuntu
-To use the following Emulators you need to setup your Ubuntu Distrobution on a Virtual Machine or a physical machine.
+To use the following Emulators you need to set up your Ubuntu Distribution on a Virtual Machine or a physical machine.

-1. Move to [Ubuntu Desktop](https://ubuntu.com/download/desktop "Ubuntu Desktop") and download Ubuntu Desktop (preferrably the newest version).
+1. Move to [Ubuntu Desktop](https://ubuntu.com/download/desktop "Ubuntu Desktop") and download Ubuntu Desktop (preferably  the newest version).
 2. Now install your Ubuntu on your machine ([Virtual Machine](https://www.makeuseof.com/install-ubuntu-on-vmware-workstation/ "Install Ubuntu with VMware Workstation Pro")/[Physical Machine](https://www.dell.com/support/kbdoc/de-ch/000119771/anleitung-zum-erstellen-eines-live-ubuntu-linux-usb-schl%C3%BCssels "Install Ubuntu with Rufus"))

 ![Dolphin Ubuntu](https://cdn2.steamgriddb.com/file/sgdb-cdn/logo/860ec4b483f4eb74c18dff91f162331a.png "Dolphin")
-# Dolphine Emulator (Wii/GameCube)
+# Dolphin Emulator (Wii/GameCube)
-With Doplhine you can emulate Wii and GameCube games on your system in Full HD.
+With Doplhin you can emulate Wii and GameCube games on your system in Full HD.
 [[Source](https://de.dolphin-emu.org/docs/guides/building-dolphin-linux/ "Dolphin-Emu Wiki")]
 ## Installation
 1. To install the stable version input the following commands in the terminal.
 This will install all necessary packages.